syyunn/edge-embedding/README.md

 the existence of edge between two nodes [14].
 This objective is sometimes extended to consider the co-occurrences between nodes
 ##### Goal
-Let we can search through our interested edge relations with semantic query which represented a bit differently.
+1. Let we can search through our interested edge relations with semantic query which represented a bit differently.
 Trained with few words annotation, but finally become to be able to query "edges::to boost the political activity"
+2. Also we need to let node embedding learned better by leveraging the edge labels